What Is Entry On Or Remaining After Being Forbidden?

 Entry on or remaining after being forbidden occurs when there are facts to indicate that the offender entered or remained on someone’s property after he was told that he couldn’t be there or after he was told to leave.
 Many times, this charge is associated with the defendant being asked to leave a bar or residence.
 The defendant will then attempt to re-enter or will refuse to leave.

 There are defenses and mitigation strategies to consider in defending these charges.
 Contact our New Orleans criminal defense attorneys if you have a criminal charge in New Orleans, Louisiana.

 Remaining After Being Forbidden Lawyer New Orleans

 Remaining after being forbidden is a case of trespass which is punishable under the law governing Orleans Parish and the entire New Orleans.
 Remaining or straying to a place where you are not permitted to can get you into some trouble and you may get charged and even receive a punishment for it.

 Just like every other criminal offense, remaining after being forbidden can also negatively affect your record, so it is important for you to do what you are expected to do.
-You are expected to hire a criminal defense attorney if you are charged with Remaining after being forbidden in New Orleans.
+You are expected to hire a criminal defense attorney near you if you are charged with Remaining after being forbidden in New Orleans.